abeerm2/TrustYourSources/README.md

 ## How to use it
 See trending topics in the news or trending topics in social media, or search up your own keywords!
 Filter results by social media apps and/or media sources to get a comprehensive understanding of how certain apps or media companies differ!

+TrustYourSources was created at SheHacks+ 7, a hackathon hosted by Western University in January 2023